WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 3. Retrieve a GFF file of all of the genes located on the AgB01 scaffold of the Ascaris suum PRJNA62057 assembly, between the following coordinates: 5284000 to 5836000.

 3b.
-Write a program, `retrieve_genes_in_region` which takes species, scaffold, start and end coordinates as arguments and can return the above for any given region.
+Write a program, `retrieve_genes_in_region.sh` which takes species, scaffold, start and end coordinates as arguments and can return the above for any given region.
 For example, calling

-    ./retrieve_genes_in_region ascaris_suum_prjna62057 AgB01 5284000 5836000
+    ./retrieve_genes_in_region.sh ascaris_suum_prjna62057 AgB01 5284000 5836000

 should print the same result as question 3.